Sinono3/Sinono3.github.io/content/blog/feature/index.md

 {{ video(path="/blog/feature/app1.mp4") }}

 That's a lot better!
-If one squints, the red combs of the chickens pop out, while in the rest of the image, feather-like patterns start to emerge.
+If one squints, the red caruncles of the chickens pop out, while in the rest of the image, feather-like patterns start to emerge.

 ### Improvement 2: Enforcing transformational robustness

 We've been calculating the gradients based on the same image at the same scale, rotation, and translation for every step.
 This means our code optimizes for the image to be classified as "hen" only from one point of view.
-If we rotate the image, it's not certain that the image will still be classified as "hen."
+If we rotate the image, it's not certain that it will still be classified as "hen."
-This means our image is not *transformationally robust*.
+Our image is not *transformationally robust*.

 If we want the model to recognize the target class in our image after being scaled or rotated, we must optimize the image to do so.